aeon-toolkit/aeon-admin/gsoc/README.md

 provider of contributions.
 Using AI tools to proofread or generate menial code is acceptable.
 We do not care if you are using Copilot to generate a few lines of simple code if you understand what you are submitting.
-If you do use any AI or LLMs in your contributions or proposal, please disclose their use in your pull requests and/or write up.
+If you do use any AI or LLMs in your contributions or proposal, please disclose their use in your pull requests and/or write-up.
 Additionally, you must fully understand and be able to explain any AI-generated code you submit.

 Having AI write your timeline and large chunks of your proposal, or submitting full pull requests of noticeably AI-generated content is likely to disqualify your